cmdcolin/track_layout_benchmark/README.md

 Done in 12.10s.
 ```

-## Next steps

-Experiment with freeing layout memory when no longer used.
-How this is done may
-vary based on the approach

 ## Rendered images

 I created rendered images of the resulting layouts in img folder, example

 ![](img/endarr.png)

+## Next steps

+- Experiment with freeing layout memory when no longer used.
+How this is done may vary based on the approach
+- See if there are other references to algorithms like this from outside the bioinformatics-sphere (masonry layout in CSS?)